temauiojah/Bourne-phone/README.md

 A variety of included programs.

-Smart phone services and Social media access to be provided by an Nginx proxy or other web server setup thru html and the web browser.
-Local profile and port forwarding capabilities to allow uses to connect to networks and others.
+Smart phone services and Social media access to be provided by a local
+Nginx proxy or other web server setup thru html and the web browser.
+Port forwarding to allow uses to connect to networks and others.

 Buildah to allow for Open Container
 Initiative (OCI) container images similar